gfelber-tgm/DemonSeed/README.md

 avrdude: verification error; content mismatch
 ```

 This means one of your connections disconnected throughout the installation, just try it again.
-It could also mean there is no conductivity in one of your pins pogo connections.
+It could also mean there is no conductivity in one of your pin-pogo connections.